Dürnau, Göppingen: Crest

 The blazon of the municipal coat of arms of Dürnau is: Argent, a black hunting horn with golden fetters.

 The coat of arms can be seen from the former local aristocracy of men of Dürnau, and was adopted in 1923.
 The derived flag colors black and white were awarded by the Ministry of the Interior on 18 February 1959.

 Educational institutions

 Dürnau has a common primary school and a common children's house with Gammelshausen.

 Leisure and sports facilities

 Dürnau has two sports fields, two tennis courts, a basketball court and a hard court.
 A youth house for young people is in Dürnau.
 There is also the Kornberg hall, which has a stage and thus can be used for cultural events.
 In the basement of the Kornberg hall is a gym and a teaching pool, which is also open to individuals.
-The hall of the Protestant church is also an ideal setting for smaller events.
+The hall of the Protestant church is also used for smaller events.